Liz Janangelo: Early life and amateur career

 Born and raised in West Hartford, Connecticut, Janangelo began playing golf at age two.
 At age 13 she won the Connecticut State Women's Amateur Golf Championship, the youngest champion in state history.
 She went on to win that Championship four more times.
+She also won the Connecticut State Women's Open four straight years as an amateur (2003–2006).

 As a junior golfer, Janangelo won eight American Junior Golf Association (AJGA) titles, including two major titles.
 She enrolled at Duke University on a golf scholarship in the fall of 2002 and immediately found success.
 She was named ACC Rookie of the Year and All-ACC in her first year.
 In her second year, Janangelo won four tournaments, broke the Duke scoring average record, was named NGCA National Player of the Year, won the Golfstat Cup, and was named ACC Player of the Year.
-She ended her college career with seven career wins, second on the Duke all-time wins list.
+She ended her college career with seven career wins.

-While still an amateur, Janangelo qualified to play in the U.S. Women's Open four times, beginning as a sixteen-year-old in 2000.
+While still an amateur, Janangelo qualified to play in the U.S. Women's Open four times, beginning as a 16-year-old in 2000.
 She has finished as high as tied for 30th.

 Janangelo was a former golfer at Wampanoag Country Club.